-BIOGRAPHIES OF NON-DIRECTOR OFFICERS
+BIOGRAPHIES OF NON-DIRECTOR EXECUTIVE OFFICERS

 Ward T. Olgreen was appointed Senior Vice President of Franchise Operations and Concept Development in December 2002.
 He was appointed Vice President of Concept Development in February 1999 and Senior Vice President of Concept Development in July 2000.
-He joined the Company in September 1991 and served in a variety of operational positions until his appointment in January 1995 as Vice President of International Operations and Brand R&D. Mr. Olgreen was a Branch Manager for GCS Service, Inc., a restaurant equipment service provider, from
+He joined the Company in September 1991 and served in a variety of operational positions until his appointment in January 1995 as Vice President of International Operations and Brand R&D. Mr. Olgreen was a Branch Manager for GCS Service, Inc., a restaurant equipment service provider, from June 1986 through July 1991.

 Shawn M. Preator was appointed Chief Financial Officer and Vice President of Distribution in October 2002.
 He was elected Vice President in June 2000.
 He was elected Controller, Treasurer, and Assistant Secretary in April 1999.
-Prior to that election, Mr. Preator had been Assistant Controller for the Company since July 1998.
+Previously, Mr. Preator had been Assistant Controller for the Company since July 1998.
 Prior to joining the Company, Mr. Preator was a Senior Financial Analyst at LSG/Sky Chefs, Inc., an international airline caterer, from September 1996 to July 1998.
 Prior to September 1996, Mr. Preator worked for the accounting firm Ernst & Young LLP in its audit department.
+Mr. Preator is a CPA.

 Rod J. McDonald was appointed Corporate Secretary and General Counsel in August 2004.
-Mr. McDonald joined the Company in September 1997 and had served as Assistant General Counsel of the Company since that time.
-Prior to joining the Company, he was Vice President and Assistant General Counsel for TCBY Enterprises, Inc.
+Mr. McDonald joined the Company in September 1997 and served as Assistant General Counsel of the Company until his appointment as General Counsel.
+Prior to joining the Company, he was Vice President and Assistant General Counsel for TCBY Enterprises, Inc. He served as Acting Chief Executive Officer of the Company in December 2004 and January 2005.